 Where to find oval diamond engagement rings and loose oval diamonds?

 Brilliant Earth has quite a lovely selection of engagement ring styles and wedding sets, all hand crafted in the USA with the highest standards of workmanship - plus a large selection of natural GIA certified loose oval diamonds and a smaller selection of lab created synthetic oval diamonds.
-BE is one of our favorite, and top, sponsors because EWR is positive that couples searching for wedding rings will be nothing less than ecstatic with BE's amazing - and ethical - rings!

 No matter where you decide to buy your oval engagement rings, keep these shopping tips in mind to ensure you find a stellar ring for the right price!